2019 J. Lohr Highlands Bench Pinot Noir

 Santa Lucia Highlands, Monterey County, CA

-Five-plus years aging potential, with the greatest fruit evolution in the early years.5 Years
+This wine has the structure to age 5 to 7 years, with the greatest fruit evolution in the early years.7 Years

-Delicious with beef carpaccio, oysters Rockefeller, or grilled lamb.
+Delicious with beef carpaccio, roast chicken or duck, or grilled lamb.

-Our Highlands Bench Pinot Noir originates from the Costa Vineyard, just west of the Soledad Mission in the Santa Lucia Highlands appellation of Monterey.
-We partnered with the Costa family in 2008 to establish a vineyard in this great location, choosing the highest elevations and most gravelly soils for planting five different clones of Pinot Noir.
-The close proximity to Monterey Bay, the eastern slope and aspect, and the elevation above the valley floor provide a cool, sunny, and ideal environment for growing intensely-flavored Pinot Noir.
+This limited-release Highlands Bench Pinot Noir comes from the Costa Vineyard, in the famed Santa Lucia Highlands appellation of Monterey.
+In 2008, we were invited to partner with the Costa family to establish a Pinot Noir and Chardonnay vineyard on the family property.
+We participated in soil evaluation, vineyard layout, and clone and rootstock selection, ultimately choosing the highest elevations and most gravelly soils for the Pinot Noir plantings.
+The close proximity to Monterey Bay, the estate’s eastern slope and aspect, and its elevation above the valley floor combine to grow intensely- flavored Burgundian varietals.

 The 2019 growing season in the Santa Lucia Highlands saw a consistent series of winter storms in December, January, and February.
 Cool, foggy mornings and evenings in the spring and summer created ideal slow-ripening conditions for Pinot Noir.
 Above average temperatures in late September and early October pushed ripening for the vintage, which is showing exceptional aromatic complexity in the bottle.
 Ultimately, our top blocks for this Highlands Bench release were Dijon clones 667 and 777; the fruit was hand-picked and sorted on October 7th, 2019.